mjopenglsdl/small3d/README.md

 - [CMake](https://cmake.org/)
 - [Git](https://git-scm.com/)

-Add my bintray repository as a remote to your conan configuration.
+Add the bincrafters bintray repository.
+[Bincrafters](https://bincrafters.github.io/) is a group of OSS developers with a shared interest in making binary software packages.
 You only need to execute this once.
 Conan will remember it afterwards:

+	conan remote add bintraybincrafters https://api.bintray.com/conan/bincrafters/public-conan

+Also, add my bintray repository as a remote to your conan configuration:

 	conan remote add bintraydimi309 https://api.bintray.com/conan/dimi309/conan-packages

-Also add the following bintray repository (that's where I get the portaudio dependency from):
+Finally, add the following bintray repository (that's where I get the portaudio dependency from):

 	conan remote add bintrayjgsogo https://api.bintray.com/conan/jgsogo/conan-packages

-Finally, add the bincrafters bintray repository.
-[Bincrafters](https://bincrafters.github.io/) is a group of OSS developers with a shared interest in making binary software packages:

-	conan remote add bintraybincrafters https://api.bintray.com/conan/bincrafters/public-conan

 Run the following: